Opinion: Does it matter that so many people are opting for private treatment?

 Does it matter that people are opting out of the NHS into private treatment?

-The solution to increasing numbers of people choosing to pay for private health care is not to abandon the NHS; it is to fix the NHS
+The solution to increasing numbers of people choosing to pay for private healthcare is not to abandon the NHS; it is to fix the NHS

 Debates about privatisation in the NHS have been around for decades: is it good or bad?
 Is it happening now?
 Will it happen in the future?
 Over time the content of the debate shifts and changes, even if the word privatisation stays the same.

 For most of my working life, the debate about privatisation has really been about the use of non-NHS organisations to deliver care for NHS patients.
-Using the private sector to deliver NHS care – care which is free at the point of use and meets the same standards as NHS providers – is not new.
+Using the private sector to deliver NHS care – care that is free at the point of use and meets the same standards as NHS providers – is not new.

 New Labour used the private sector in the 2000s to help boost capacity to meet its new waiting times targets; the Conservatives did similar during the height of the Covid-19 pandemic, and the NHS continues to have an arrangement with private providers to help try to reduce waiting lists as quickly as possible.